OpenMDAO/OpenMDAO/openmdao/docs/developer_docs/repo_guide/docs.rst

 `openmdao.docs.utils` will get you things like our sourcedoc-building script, `generate_docs`, which will be called from conf.py, to create an organized set of source documentation.

-`openmdao.docs.exts` will get you access to our powerful custom extensions, like our Sphinx embedding library, including `embed_code`, and `embed_options`.
+`openmdao.docs.exts` will get you access to our powerful custom extensions, such as our Sphinx embedding library, including `embed_code`, and `embed_options`.
 Our code-embedding tool will help you to include things into your documentation that will stay dynamically updated with the code in your project and/or in the OpenMDAO project.
 To get access to these items, both in your local install and on CI, you can just import them from `openmdao.docs.exts` or `openmdao.docs.utils`.